Maharshi-Pandya/gemelo-test/README.md

 I decided to go with MTCNN, due to it's accuracy and faster performance speed.

-For age prediction, I came across `Age Net` model which is based on AlexNet architecture for predicting/classifying the age range of a particular human face.
+For age prediction, I came across an older `Age Net` model which is based on CNN architecture for predicting/classifying the age range of a particular human face.

 Considering that a person with age 0-14 is a child, I check this condition in the code.